ngbsn/sqlscript2jpa-codegen/README.md

 # sqlscript2jpa-codegen

-A Java library to generate Lombok wired JPA entities from DDL statements.
+A Java tool to generate Lombok wired JPA entities from DDL statements.
 The library offers both a maven plugin and a jar to be run as a standalone tool.
 It internally uses JSqlParser to parse the DDL statements.

+The tool can generate the following,
+- Entities for all tables having annotations @Table and @Column for table and column names respectively.
+- @OneToMany, @ManyToMany, @JoinColumn annotations for association mappings.
+- @Embeddable and @EmbeddedId for composite keys.
+- @MapsId for shared primary keys.
+- javax validation annotation @NotNull for the SQL NOT NULL Constraint. and much more!

 ### Getting Started